This is the Professional Version.

 In addition, adrenal insufficiency has become increasingly common among AIDS patients as the result of cytomegalovirus adrenalitis, mycobacterial infection, or interference with adrenal glucocorticoid and mineralocorticoid synthesis by ketoconazole.
 SIADH may be present because of coexistent pulmonary or CNS infections.

 Symptoms mainly involve CNS dysfunction.
-However, when hyponatremia is accompanied by disturbances in total body Na content, signs of ECF volume depletion or overload also occur (see page Overview of Disorders of Fluid Volume).
+However, when hyponatremia is accompanied by disturbances in total body sodium content, signs of ECF volume depletion or volume overload also occur.
 In general, older chronically ill patients with hyponatremia develop more symptoms than younger otherwise healthy patients.
 Symptoms are also more severe with faster-onset hyponatremia.
 Symptoms generally occur when the effective plasma osmolality falls to < 240 mOsm/kg.
 Symptoms can be subtle and consist mainly of changes in mental status, including altered personality, lethargy, and confusion.
-As the serum Na falls to < 115 mEq/L, stupor, neuromuscular hyperexcitability, hyperreflexia, seizures, coma, and death can result.
+As the serum sodium falls to < 115 mEq/L, stupor, neuromuscular hyperexcitability, hyperreflexia, seizures, coma, and death can result.

 Severe cerebral edema may occur in premenopausal women with acute hyponatremia, perhaps because estrogen and progesterone inhibit brain Na+,K+-ATPase and decrease solute extrusion from brain cells.
 Sequelae include hypothalamic and posterior pituitary infarction and occasionally osmotic demyelination syndrome or brain stem herniation.